 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

-Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.
+Overall, as a HRC member, has participated in less than 10% of panel discussions, general debates and interactive dialogues.

-Longest outstanding country visit request >
+Longest visit request not (yet) accepted by the State >

-SR on independence of judges and lawyers, 1999
+SR on independence of judges and lawyers, 1998

 Egypt presented voluntary pledges and commitments in support of its candidature for membership of the Council for the period of 2017-2019 on 26 September 2016.

 Internationally, Egypt committed to, inter alia: support the work of the OHCHR; promote a constructive role of NGOs and civil society in the promotion of human rights; contribute to the effectiveness and efficiency of the Council; promote a constructive dialogue and cooperation, including through sharing good practices, technical cooperation and capacity building; continue to cooperate with Member States concerning the strengthening of the United Nations treaty body system; provide adequate support to UN agencies, programmes and funds that contribute to the promotion of human rights; address the financial and institutional challenges facing the OHCHR, treaty bodies, and the Council and its mechanisms; continue to support initiatives and processes, at the international, regional and local levels, to advance the empowerment of women and equality between men and women and provide adequate protections for the rights of the child and persons in vulnerable situations; build cross-regional partnerships to support the economic, social and cultural rights of all; and promote the efforts of Member States to strengthen their national mechanisms aimed at ensuring accountability and remedy.